 It will take more than voting, or the actions of elected officials, for America to recover from the violent, sinister history and reality of racism embedded in its collective consciousness.

-As Black Lives Matter protests continue across the country and the globe, the questions on millions of minds are: How can we do better, as a society, and how can I help?
+As prohibition-fueled injustices continue across the country and the globe, the questions on millions of minds are: How can we do better, as a society, and how can I help?

 All these stories require not only our attention but a deeper understanding of systemic racism and implicit bias.
 We have pulled together some resources that we believe will be helpful during these frightening and frustrating times.
-Understanding begins with all of us looking inward, reflecting on our own attitudes, engaging in allyship, and of course, having difficult conversations with family and friends.
-Keep scrolling for kid-friendly resources.
+Understanding begins with all of us looking inward, reflecting on our own attitudes and engaging in allyship.